BerlikLaw/econdojo.github.io/_posts/2023-1-27-identification.md

 \begin{gather}
   A_0(w)=\phi[A^*,b^*,w]\ \ \ \text{and}\ \ \ b_0(w)=\psi[A^*,b^*,w]\label{modified}
 \end{gather}
-where both $\phi$ and $\psi$ are known functions to us. \eqref{modified} simply says that knowledge of the true old behavioral pattern is sufficient to determine the predicted behavioral pattern indexed by $w$, although the true old one itself remains undetermined.
+where both $$\phi$$ and $$\psi$$ are known functions to us. \eqref{modified} simply says that knowledge of the true old behavioral pattern is sufficient to determine the predicted behavioral pattern indexed by $$w$$, although the true old one itself remains undetermined.
 Now our need for identification of the true old behavioral pattern is for the purpose of finding the set of all predicted states of the configuration over the entire possibilities of our anticipated modifications
 \begin{gather}
   X_0(\mathcal{\mathcal{W}})=\{x:A_0(w)x-b_0(w)=0,\ \ \ \forall\ w\in\mathcal{W}\}\label{pred}
 \end{gather}